Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Introduction

 \section{Introduction}

-Quantum networks, with the ultimate vision of a quantum Internet, are poised to revolutionize quantum information processing.
-By enabling the transmission of quantum states and the entanglement of spatially separated resources, such networks open the door to unconditionally secure communication, distributed quantum computation, and networked quantum sensing with capabilities far beyond those of classical systems~\cite{Pirandola2016,wehner2018quantum}.
-Over the past 5 years, most quantum networking research on \textit{metro-scale fiber networks} worldwide has focused on distributing bi-partite entanglement to establish robust, high-fidelity quantum links over deployed telecommunication infrastructure, predominantly using polarization-entangled photon pairs generated from a variety of sources.
-In Singapore, polarization entanglement from a type-II spontaneous parametric down-conversion (SPDC) source in the telecom O-band was distributed over 10~km of deployed fiber with active polarization stabilization~\cite{shi2020stable}.
-In a landmark field demonstration, researchers in Austria and Slovakia transmitted polarization-entangled SPDC photons across 248~km of deployed fiber, achieving 86~\% visibility over 82 hours using automated polarization control and nonlocal dispersion compensation~\cite{neumann2022continuous}.
-In New York City, polarization-entangled photon pairs at 1324~nm–-795~nm, generated via four-wave mixing in warm rubidium vapor, were distributed across a 34~km network, maintaining $>$99~\% fidelity and $>$99.8~\% uptime over 15 days~\cite{craddock2024automated}.
-In China, polarization-entangled photon pairs generated by a silicon photonic chip via spontaneous four-wave mixing, were distributed over 30~km, with a CHSH Bell violation exceeding 27.8~$\sigma$~\cite{jiang2025entanglement}.
-Using a triggered InAs quantum dot, researchers in Stockholm demonstrated polarization-entanglement distribution for secure clock synchronization over 20.3~km of deployed fiber~\cite{alqedra2025entanglement}, while in the UK, an InAs/GaAs quantum dot emitting near the telecom C-band enabled researchers to achieve 89~\% polarization entanglement fidelity over 4.6~km of deployed fiber~\cite{shooter20201ghz}.
-Most significantly, researchers in Chicago employed polarization entanglement generated via type-0 cascaded second-harmonic generation SPDC (c-SHG-SPDC) to demonstrate, for the first time, quantum teleportation over 30.2~km of fiber carrying high-power (400~Gbps) classical telecom traffic~\cite{thomas2024quantum}.
-This demonstration validates the coexistence of quantum and classical channels in shared fiber infrastructure through optimized telecom O-band transmission and advanced noise-mitigation techniques.
+Quantum networks, with the ultimate vision of a quantum Internet, are poised to enable the transmission of quantum states and nonclassical correlations between spatially separated resources.
+Such capabilities are foundational for secure communication, distributed quantum computation, and networked quantum sensing beyond what is achievable with purely classical signals~\cite{Pirandola2016,wehner2018quantum}.
+Over the past 5 years, most quantum networking research on \textit{metro-scale fiber networks} worldwide has emphasized the robust distribution and verification of \textit{bi-photon polarization entanglement} over deployed telecommunication infrastructure, enabled by active polarization compensation, high-efficiency superconducting detection, and precise timing synchronization.
+For example, polarization entanglement from a type-II spontaneous parametric down-conversion (SPDC) source in the telecom O-band was distributed over 10~km of deployed fiber with active polarization stabilization in Singapore~\cite{shi2020stable}.
+Researchers in Austria and Slovakia transmitted polarization-entangled SPDC photons across 248~km of deployed fiber, achieving sustained high visibility using automated polarization control and nonlocal dispersion compensation~\cite{neumann2022continuous}.
+In New York City, polarization-entangled photon pairs at 1324~nm–-795~nm generated via four-wave mixing in warm rubidium vapor were distributed across a 34~km network with high fidelity and uptime~\cite{craddock2024automated}.
+In China, polarization-entangled photon pairs generated by a silicon photonic chip via spontaneous four-wave mixing were distributed over 30~km, with a CHSH Bell violation exceeding 27.8~$\sigma$~\cite{jiang2025entanglement}.
+Additional metro-scale demonstrations have employed quantum dots for polarization-correlation distribution and related timing applications~\cite{alqedra2025entanglement,shooter20201ghz}.
+Most significantly, researchers in Chicago employed polarization entanglement generated via type-0 cascaded second-harmonic generation SPDC to demonstrate quantum teleportation over 30.2~km of fiber co-propagating high-power classical telecom traffic~\cite{thomas2024quantum}, validating quantum--classical coexistence in shared infrastructure through optimized transmission bands and noise-mitigation techniques.